Image Generation with OpenAI API#

 Request Generation#

-A single servable exposes following endpoints:
+A single servable exposes the following endpoints:

 All requests are processed in unary format, with no streaming capabilities.